SIX CAPITALS, OR Can Accountants Save the Planet?

 And it is of seismic proportions, driven by financial, social and ecological crises.
 It is transforming not only the way we do business - but the very nature of capitalism itself.

-To address this system breakdown, accountants are adding four new capitals to financial and manufactured capital, the existing industrial measures of wealth.
-The new capitals are human, social and natural.
+To address this systemic breakdown, accountants are adding four new capitals to financial and manufactured capital, the existing industrial measures of wealth.
+The new capitals are intellectual, human, social and natural.
 Together they make the six capitals.
-This revolution has arrived - but what is the cost of defining the earth’s living systems in terms of capital?
+The revolution has arrived - but what is the cost of defining the earth’s living systems in terms of capital?

 To answer this question, Six Capitals also charts the rise of a movement which challenges the new accounting paradigm by giving legal personhood to the natural world and empowering natural entities to stand against corporations in their own right.